element-hq/ems-docs/src/Frequently-Asked-Questions.md

 #### Does DMs count towards the 20 channel limit for the paid Slack bridge?

-Yes, but we're currently in the process of reviewing the bridging pricing models and that we'll be offering Slack (as well as all of our other bridges) on a usage basis, rather than on a room / workspace capped basis.
+Yes, but we're currently in the process of reviewing the bridging pricing models and soon we'll likely be offering Slack (as well as all of our other bridges) on a usage basis, rather than on a room / workspace capped basis.

-When this launch, existing customers will be able to stay on their existing plan, or choose to move to the new model.
+When this launches, existing customers will be able to stay on their existing plan, or choose to move to the new model.

 #### How do I add a GitHub integration?